CiciIsOk/Tsitso-iobashvili-E-commerce-website/README.md

-hello, project  is Scandiweb Junior Developer test assignment.
+Hello,this project is Scandiweb Junior Developer test assignment.